Two singers and their landscapes of hurt and healing

 Since we’re inevitably into comparisons: La Havas’s vocal quality is light-years removed from Sade’s, yet she skirts the haunted borderlands of the same emotional-psychic realm: the municipality of heart-hurt where your doomed love is like a sore tooth socket you keep probing with your tongue.

 The differences are two-fold.
 First is La Havas’s natural vocal gift which invests her singing with the shock of positive and irresistible passion; the second is her basic existential premise that love is something you rush toward, arms open and blazing with hope, rather than a battle that leaves you wounded and huddled in a corner while you struggle to put on a brave, martyred face.

-Her songs’ style is scrunchily funky, hypnotic, even, often with an harmonic rhythm that’s expansive as a Saturday-night sunset when you’re seventeen, sexy as lipstick smudged by a kiss.
+La Havas’s song style is scrunchily funky, hypnotic, even, often with a harmonic rhythm that’s expansive as a Saturday-night sunset when you’re seventeen, and lush production sexy as lipstick smudged by a kiss.

-The lyrics afford the usual nonsense about hangin’ around, hangin’ around while the sun’s goin’ down and about bittersweet summer rain healing you, but, as Beethoven established once and for all, music’s task is to take over where words fail, thus words, however bittersweet, are never the point.
+The lyrics afford the usual nonsense about hangin’ around, hangin’ around while the sun’s goin’ down and about bittersweet summer rain healing you, but, as Beethoven established once and for all, music’s task is to take over where words fail; words, however bittersweet, are never the point.